yorikvanhavre/FreeCAD-manual/discovering_freecad/installing.md

 **FreeCAD versions**

-The official releases of FreeCAD, that you can find on the page above and in your distribution's software manager, are stable versions.
+The official releases of FreeCAD, on the page above or in your distribution's software manager, are stable versions.
 However, the development of FreeCAD is fast!
 New features and bug fixes are added almost every single day.
 Since it can sometimes take a long time between stable releases, you might be interested in trying a more bleeding-edge version of FreeCAD.
 These development versions, or pre-releases, are uploaded from time to time to the [download page](https://github.com/FreeCAD/FreeCAD/releases) mentioned above, or, if you are using Ubuntu, the FreeCAD community also maintains [PPA](https://launchpad.net/~freecad-maintainers/+archive/ubuntu/freecad-daily) (Personal Package Archives) or 'daily builds' which are regularly updated with the most recent changes.

 If you are installing FreeCAD in a virtual machine, please be aware that the performance might be low, or in some cases unusable due to the limits of [OpenGL](https://en.wikipedia.org/wiki/OpenGL) support on most virtual machines.